 Rewarding new customers will encourage sales and reduce cart abandonment.
 Rewarding loyal customers improves customer retention and reduces churn - something key to maintaining a business in the long run.

 Go back to the initial question of why you want to implement a discount strategy.
-Is it to ?
+Is it to increase customer conversions?
 Clear out old stock?
 Promote a new product?

 With so many strategies available, you need to choose one that matches your goals.
 Every company is different.